A lobster dinner with a wedge of lemon. Shallow DOF, focus on lobster's head.

 Ogunquit has so many wonderful options!
 Here are a few of our favorites.

-Glen and Laurence’s Favorite Restaurants…and a Wine Bar too.
+Glen and Laurence’s Favorite Restaurants

 With over 30 restaurants between Perkin’s Cove and the beach, Ogunquit has so many wonderful choices.
 Most require RESERVATIONS during peak hours so please plan ahead and contact the restaurants directly for reservations.
 Always let them know The Trellis House sent you!